jaym-01/RISCVCPU/statements/Jay.md

 }
 ```

 This produced some errors and I had to change some of the code in the control unit, however, I found this method to make it faster and easier to solve problems with the control unit, as I could see all the conditions not met in one place, rather than trying to fix the existing code, it is easier to see if the entire code block should be replaced.
-This test and fixes can be found at [this commit](https://github.com/johnyeocx/iac-project-team02/commit/a417698735cc9e147a600d73762a2e780e4ed9aa#diff-d66285f26ac0a13197be807036a96d12f68c542228f48cd75cda0bb50f79d174).
+This test and fixes can be found in [commit a417698](https://github.com/johnyeocx/iac-project-team02/commit/a417698735cc9e147a600d73762a2e780e4ed9aa#diff-d66285f26ac0a13197be807036a96d12f68c542228f48cd75cda0bb50f79d174).

 After implementing this test, I also used it to test the control unit on the single cycle, making some adjustments to the truth table, as the control unit on the single cycle has the input zero and does not have a branch ouput.
-This can be found in [this commit](https://github.com/johnyeocx/iac-project-team02/commit/7a41ccdbcd3137c83e3873f4e1d6cb64dd4bdb6b).
+This can be found in [commit 7a41ccd](https://github.com/johnyeocx/iac-project-team02/commit/7a41ccdbcd3137c83e3873f4e1d6cb64dd4bdb6b).

 ## Testing with the f1 and reference program